 You will end up looking more poised and athletic.

-The video lower within this article has a running time of approximately 12 minutes.
-I encourage you to watch it in its entirety to witness how the specific movements appear in action.
+I encourage you to watch the video in its entirety – to witness how the specific movements appear in action.
 It might leave you inspired to begin a Pilates regimen of your own.

 The Genius of Using Metal Springs for Pilates Leg Exercises